soumyaghatak/soumyaghatak.github.io/_pages/about.md

 Hi there, I'm Soumya (সৌম্য)!

-I am a first year student PhD student at <a href="https://iisc.ac.in/">Indian Institute of Science, Bangalore</a>
+I am a first year PhD student at <a href="https://iisc.ac.in/">Indian Institute of Science, Bangalore</a>